s3664099/AdventureGame/README.md

 **11 May 2024**
 Added functionality so that a conversation can change, such that an extended conversation becomes a single line.
 Started building end conversation.

+**14 May 2024**
+Fixed error with the ending conversation being in the wrong spot in the for statements